RichardD31415/Reactive.js/README.md

 reactive.forget();
 ```

 This will remove all watchers from the Reactive.
+This is highly inadvisable because Reactives rely on watchers to handle the built-in binding functionality.

 ## Derived: